civicrm/civicrm-buildkit-vagrant/README.md

 The default memory allotment for the cividev virtual machine is 1024MB.
 If you would like to raise or lower this value to better match your system requirements, a [guide to changing memory size](https://github.com/Varying-Vagrant-Vagrants/VVV/wiki/Customising-your-Vagrant's-attributes-and-parameters) is in the wiki.

-Cividev is using a 64bit version of Ubuntu.
-Some older CPUs (such as the popular *Intel Core 2 Duo* series) do not support this.
-Changing the line `config.vm.box = "ubuntu/trusty64"` to `"ubuntu/trusty32"` in the `Vagrantfile` before `vagrant up` will provision a 32bit version of Ubuntu that will work on older hardware.

 ### Credentials and Such

 All CMS usernames and passwords for these installations are `demo / demo` and `admin / admin` by default.